The highlighted information on this page refers to functionality not yet generally available. It is available only in the Preview environment.

 The information in this article applies to you only if you have managed the scheduling of your resources in the Resource Scheduling areas of Adobe Workfront.
-Workfront started the deprecation of the Scheduling tools in November 2020 and plans to replace them with the Workload Balancer.
+Workfront started the deprecation of the Scheduling tools in November 2020 and has replaced them with the Workload Balancer.

 For information about the deprecation plan for the Resource Scheduling tools and the timeline for their replacement with the Workload Balancer, see Deprecation of Resource Scheduling tools in Adobe Workfront.